seantucker-spais/GeoAIP/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or suggestions, please contact# GeoAIP GeoAI For Parquet
+For questions or suggestions, please contact: info@spais.io GeoAI For Parquet